 The school today has 420 pupils with 2 forms in each year.
 Susy Stone was appointed Head of the school in September 2008.
 The school is high achieving and oversubscribed.
 Although it is a Jewish school, it also reflects diversity, with a significant number of children coming from overseas (primarily Israel and South Africa).

-In October 2013 Akiva had its latest inspection by OFSTED and simultaneously by Pikuach (the Jewish inspection body).
-OFSTED identified Akiva as a good school and Pikuach found the Jewish provision to be outstanding.
+In January 2018 Akiva had its latest inspection by OFSTED and in June 2018 by Pikuach (the Jewish inspection body).
+OFSTED identified Akiva as a good school and Pikuach found the Jewish provision to be outstanding in all areas.